 Accounting periods overview

-You only need to define accounting periods if your company follows non-standard accounting periods.
-The system creates standard accounting periods when you create your company.
+You need to define accounting periods only if your company follows non-standard accounting periods and custom periods are enabled.
+Intacct creates standard accounting periods when you create your company.

 What's an accounting period?